Developing from specs¶

 5. ui/ (presentation layer last)

 Open _reversa_sdd/traceability/code-spec-matrix.md.
-It lists each spec and its dependencies.
+It lists each unit and its dependencies.

-Implement the specs that depend on nothing else first (leaf nodes in the dependency tree), then work up toward the specs that integrate multiple components.
+Implement the units that depend on nothing else first (leaf nodes in the dependency tree), then work up toward the units that integrate multiple components.

 Keeping traceability alive during development¶